amfibiya17/amfibiya17/README.md

 I have a Bachelor’s degree in Mathematics with Management and have worked in finances, customer services and logistics over the past 6 years.

-As a graduate of the Makers Academy, I now have the skills to build full stack applications using JavaScript and Ruby.
+As a graduate of the Makers Academy, I now have the skills to design, test, build and deploy full stack applications using JavaScript and Ruby.
 I am trained in OOP, TDD, pair programming and agile processes.

 During my time at Makers, I have fallen in love with coding and am excited to bring my passion and enthusiasm to a new role.